monkoose/fzf-hoogle.vim/README.md

 For previewing source code use `alt-s`.
 Retrieving source code is synchronous process inside vim/neovim and so open preview window with it can take some time, please just be patient.
 Maybe I will improve this behavior later.

 Inside preview window with source code you can hit `q` to close it.

+To open fzf window in new fullscreen tab just append command with exclamation mark `:Hoogle!` Currently there is *known bug* for command appended with `!`  - refreshing query with `enter` run command without it.

 You can open `:Hoogle` appended with word under the cursor with this command.
 Use key combination that suitable for you.
 In my config it is `\<space\>hh:
 ```